stephenxxxx/sllog/user/blogs/intro/index.md

 ## 🚀 Greetings Earth Creatures.

 This site is a new project by me, Stephen Littleton, in order to catagorize and log all my thoughts postings, statuses and what not.
-I will eventually switch this into my main site.
+It is now my main site and it works beautifully.
+It is a REACT HELMET project utilizing NEXT, NODE.JS, SVELTE, TAILWIND CSS, ICONIFY, and MUCH MORE!

+## Does the name QWER mean anything to you?

+No, the QWER letter combination are just the first four letters of the QWERTY keyboard layout.
+Most of the time these projects are named by foreign people who have no clue what they might mean otherwise.
+I find it comical, somtimes.

 <div class="my4 mx--8 sm:(mx0 rounded-2xl) flex gap4 items-center shadow-2xl bg-black/[0.25] px4 py6">
   <div>
     <div class="i-carbon-logo-github w6 h6"/>
   </div>
   <div>
-    <h2 class="!p0 !m0 !text-[1rem] sm:!text-[1.25rem] !font-700 underline"><a href="https://github.com/stephenxxxx/sllog">stephenxxxx/sllog</a></h2>
+    <h2 class="!p0 !m0 !text-[1rem] sm:!text-[1.25rem] !font-700 underline"><a href="https://github.com/djreefa/sllog">djreefa/sllog</a></h2>
     <p class="!p0 !m0 !text-[0.6rem] sm:!text-[0.8rem]">✒︎ Stephen Littleton's Log built with SvelteKit and Love ❤</p>
   </div>
 </div>

+## What do you mean these projects?

+I use templates which are basic structures with instructions on how to develop them either from scratch or how to edit them.
+Sometimes there are no instructions at all.
+All of the code must be understood to some degree in order to fully comprehend what you are changing and where to change it.

+## Does that mean you are not the author?

+Absolutely not.
+Using a template saves time.
+If you make any changes you now own the new version and can attribute it to yourself.
+Remember, we did not create the computer, protocols, or coding language upon which a website relies on.
+All of these things are reused.
+Coding is very hard work and even understanding it simply merits attribution.

 ## 👋 Hello World from Python